michellevit/Comment-Sentiment-Analyzer/README.txt

 ----------
 6. FAQ
--This script can be modified to pull comments from reddit, but it requires some changes to be made to the 'comment-analyzer-2.py' file
+  - On average this script takes 3 seconds per comment, so you may need to wait
+  - Replies to comments will not be recorded
+  - Only english comments will be recorded

 ----------
 7. Credits